 - Nuts (again, try to watch how many you eat, as they are calorie-dense)

 - Starchy vegetables such as corn and potatoes — monitor your portion sizes if you’re trying to lose weight.

-- Whole grains, including barley, brown or wild rice, oats, quinoa, whole-grain bread, whole-grain pasta and wheat
+- Whole grains, including barley, brown or wild rice, oats, quinoa, whole-wheat bread and whole-grain pasta.

 Photo by Jessica Henderson on Unsplash

 - Added sugars, including agave nectar, corn sweetener, high fructose corn syrup and ingredients ending in –ose (dextrose, fructose, glucose, maltose, sucrose, etc.)

 - Highly processed refined foods, such as cookies and crackers